Day Trip to Celestun Biosphere Reserve (Mexico)

 The Celestun Biosphere Reserve covers over 146,000 hectares and is home to hundreds of bird species, including the famous flamingos.
 The area also features mangrove forests, salt flats, and quiet beaches.

 I view Celestun as the little brother of the Sian Ka’an Nature Reserve near Tulum.
-It’s smaller, cheaper, and less-visited allowing for more authentic sightings!
+It’s smaller, cheaper, and far less crowded allowing for more authentic sightings!

 - Observing flamingos in their natural habitat.